-4.2.7.1 Pre-flight nutritional status shall be assessed and any deficiencies mitigated prior to launch.

-4.2.7.2 In-flight nutrient intake shall be no less than 90 percent of the calculated nutrient requirements, based on an individual's age, sex, body mass (kg), height (m), and an activity factor of 1.25.
+- 4.2.7.1 Pre-flight nutritional status shall be assessed and any deficiencies mitigated before launch. - 4.2.7.2 In-flight nutrient intake shall be no less than 90 percent of the calculated nutrient requirements, based on an individual's age, sex, body mass (kg), height (m), and an activity factor of 1.25. - 4.2.7.3 In-flight nutritional status shall be assessed and recommendations/countermeasures applied for any decrements below predetermined values. - 4.2.7.4 Post-flight nutritional assessment and treatment shall be aimed at returning to baseline.

-4.2.7.3 Nutrition planning shall be aimed at maintaining a body mass and composition greater than 90 percent of pre-flight values.

-4.2.7.4 Post-flight nutritional assessment and rehabilitation shall be aimed at returning to baseline.